Eyescale/Consensus/Release/Version-2.0/README.txt

 		%<?>	matching value
 		%<!>	matching variable

-	Note that when found in occurrences the EENO register variables %<?> %<!>
-	will be dereferenced inside the local CNDB prior to the occurrence query being launched, with the following exceptions:
+	And that when found on their own in occurrences the EENO register variables will be dereferenced inside the local CNDB prior to the occurrence query being launched, with the following exceptions:

+	   1.	in %<?>			// as-is
+		in %<!>			// as-is
 		in %<?:sub>		// as-is
 		in %<!:sub>		// as-is

+		where the expression is evaluated as it is,

+	   2.	do > "fmt" : %<?>	// as-is
+		do > "fmt" : %<!>	// as-is
 		do > "fmt" : %<?:sub>	// as-is
 		do > "fmt" : %<!:sub>	// as-is

-	where the sub expression is evaluated directly in the source CNDB, and
+		where the expression is printed out as it is,

-		do expression
+	   3.	do expression

-	where the %<?:sub> and %<!:sub> terms, if any are present "as-is" - that
-	is: unfiltered etc. - will be converted locally, modulo instantiation.
+		where expression will be substantiated into the local CNDB.

-    7. Narrative parent Register Variable ..
+    7. Narrative self Register Variable %%

-	The Narrative parent Register Variable .. allows a proxy to the narrative's parent connection to be used - e.g.
+	The Narrative self Register Variable %% allows allows to reference the executing cell in narratives - e.g.

 		on : connection : ? < .
-			// one of my sources just registered a new connection in %<?>: ..
+			// one of my sources just registered a new connection in %<?>: %%
-				// that connection is my parent
-			else in %<?>: %%
 				// that connection is me
 			else in %<?>: .
 				// already registered